 In addition to flavor, the rub also helps in keeping the turkey meat juicy and moist during the cooking process.
 The salt in the rub helps to retain the moisture in the meat, preventing it from drying out.
 This is especially important as turkeys are prone to drying out due to their low fat content.
 A well-seasoned and properly rubbed turkey will ensure that every slice is moist and tender.

-See also How long to cook longanisa
+See also How to tell if crawfish is cooked

 When choosing a rub for your turkey, it’s important to consider the flavors that complement poultry, such as herbs like sage, thyme, and rosemary, and spices like paprika, garlic powder, and black pepper.
 Experiment with different combinations to find the perfect rub that suits your taste preference.
 Whether you’re roasting, grilling, or smoking the turkey, a good rub is a key ingredient for a flavorful and moist bird.